abinit/abinit/doc/tutorial/rf1.md

 !!! warning

-    So, in the corresponding "files" file for all the following runs, at third line, pay attention **to keep** "trf1_1i", even if you change the root name for output files (fourth line) to "trf1_2o" or "trf1_3o", as well as the first, second and fifth lines of this file.
+    So, in the corresponding "files" file for all the following runs, at third line, pay attention **to keep** "trf1_1i".
+By contrast, for the second run, you should change the first line from "trf1_1"
+    to "trf1_2", and do similarly for the second, fourth and fifth lines of this file.

 ## 2 Frozen-phonon calculation of a second derivative of the total energy